Last updated on March 9th, 2021

 However, thinking about your prospects of starting a family and the kind of example you are setting for your future daughter could do.

 Dig into your life and find those little things that move you to make a difference for someone.

-It’s a secret that most visionaries know: dreaming big and vividly pulls your towards your dreams.
+It’s a secret that most visionaries know: dreaming big and vividly pulls you towards your dreams.

-It also has the counter-effect to pulls you away from anything that no longer serves you.
+It also has the counter-effect to pull you away from anything that no longer serves you.

 A zillion years ago, I was stuck in a hellish job that felt so bad that the idea of driving thorns under my nails felt like a relaxing day at the spa.

 I started playing with my imagination and the ideal outcome I wanted to experience.

 Every break I took, I used the opportunity to play with this idea and to immerse myself fully in this ideal outcome.

 Slowly, the vividness of my imaginary adventures started to carry over to the rest of my day.